 - Recognise that others may look at things differently.
 This encourages them to consider what others are looking for.
 A useful skill when applying for jobs or dealing with co-workers.

 - Practical versus personal explanations – for example, did that person forget because they’re busy and stressed, rather than inconsiderate?

 - Realise that it’s okay to feel uncertainty – feeling certain doesn’t guarantee you’re right.

 Encouraging your teen to stand in someone else’s shoes to understand their emotions will help your teen develop empathy.
 Illustrate examples of understanding with your teen by asking them how they would feel in the following scenarios:

 - A friend is being bullied.

 - A teammate loses the match for their side.

-Psychologist Albert Bandura defines self-efficacy as a person’s belief in their ability to succeed at something.
-Self-efficacy can play a major role in how your teen approaches achieving goals, performing tasks and overcoming challenges.
+Self-efficacy is a person’s belief in their ability to succeed at something, and this can play a significant role in how your teen approaches achieving goals, performing tasks and overcoming challenges.
 You can help them to develop self-efficacy by asking:

 - What three things have you done in the past week that you did well?